 In the ordinary course of our business, we use our data centers and our networks to store and access our proprietary business information.
 We face various cyber security threats, including cyber security attacks to our information technology infrastructure and attempts by others to gain access to our proprietary or sensitive information.
 The procedures and controls we use to monitor these threats and mitigate our exposure may not be sufficient to prevent cyber security incidents.
 The result of these incidents could include disrupted operations, lost opportunities, misstated financial data, liability for stolen assets or information, increased costs arising from the implementation of additional security protective measures, litigation and reputational damage.
+Additionally, theft of our intellectual property or proprietary business information could require substantial expenditures to remedy.
 Any remedial costs or other liabilities related to cyber security incidents may not be fully insured or indemnified by other means.